AfonsoCFonseca/DoubleRoad-Game/README.md

 When the gameover screen is shown, the BE is requested for the current user position in the table and his nearest players, in order to created the LeaderBoard UI.
 I created a security middleware in each request that can be used for a whitelist policy or authorization token verification.
 At this time i didn't used any middleware and made a different security approach.

+To finish the development of the project, I implemented the pause menu with a continue button and retry button

+# Future Implementation

+- Add a currency and the possibility of buying different cars
+- Change the game for better sprites
+- Change the game UI
+- Build the game for Facebook Messenger game app

 ---------------------------------------------------------------
 # Scratches & Evolution